 Staff has prepared a final packet of draft code amendments that reflects the City Commission directions to date.
-If approved, the amendments would become effective August 2, 2019.

-The issues of height limits and permanent food carts within the Mixed Use Downtown (MUD) zone, Shelters and Short Term Rentals are separated from the bulk of the amendments.
-Staff anticipates that the code amendments related to maximum height limitations and permanent food carts in MUD and regulations pertaining to shelters will be resolved later this summer and adopted by separate ordinance, in addition to any necessary code clarifications or corrections of errors in the code proposed to be adopted.
+The issues of height limits within the Mixed Use Downtown (MUD) zone, Shelters and Short Term Rentals are separated from the bulk of the amendments.
+Staff anticipates that the code amendments related to maximum height limitations in MUD and regulations pertaining to shelters will be resolved later this summer and adopted by separate ordinance, in addition to any necessary code clarifications or corrections of errors in the code proposed to be adopted.
 Development of a short term rental policy will require a separate, longer public process and is anticipated to be completed last.
 The City Commission will discuss these issues in Work Sessions prior to the next hearing date related to these items on September 4, 2019.